Keizar901/front-end-handbook-2017/practice/types-of-front-end-dev.md

 **Front-End Engineer (aka JavaScript Developer or Full-stack JavaScript Developer)**

-The job title given to a developer who comes from a computer science, engineering, background and is using these skills to work with front-end technologies.
+The job title given to a developer who comes from a computer science or engineering background, and is using these skills to work with front-end technologies.
 This role typically requires a computer science degree and years of software development experience.
 When the word "JavaScript Application" is included in the job title, this will denote that the developer should be an advanced JavaScript developer possessing advanced programming, software development, and application development skills (i.e has years of experience building front-end applications).

 ***